 We will examine various film interpretations of cultural, political, and social issues of Latin America, exploring the interweaving of the Native American, African, and European heritage.
 These films in Spanish will improve students' skills in listening, understanding, writing, and speaking.
-Satisfies a requirement for the minor in Spanish Studies or Latin American Studies.
+Satisfies a requirement for the minor in Spanish Studies.